-Also, you may want to visit the Blog part.
-There you can find detailed articles about specific AJAX-ZOOM components and features, tutorials around AJAX-ZOOM integration, modification and configuration, as well as writings on topics such as 360-object photography.
+Also, you may want to visit the blog section.
+There you can find detailed articles about specific AJAX-ZOOM components and features, tutorials around AJAX-ZOOM integration, modifications, and configuration, as well as texts on topics such as 360-object photography.

 Press on a button below to filter examples by a keyword.
 Click on the screenshots to open an example.

 Open AJAX-ZOOM in a lightbox / modal window from a link (click event) within an iframe.

 The content can be a 360-degree product spin, 3D product view, a gallery or one plain image.
 The example uses the new APP container, a Fancybox and the Colorbox jQuery extension to illustrate the procedure.

 Open AJAX-ZOOM player in a lightbox / modal window from a link (click event) as AJAX invoked content.

 The content can be a 360-degree product spin, 3D product view, a gallery or one flat image.
 The example uses the new APP container, a Fancybox and the Colorbox jQuery extension to illustrate the procedure.

 Embedded zoom viewer with thumbnails gallery.
 It has a navigation bar below the viewer to load different images from several folders.